 With 102 casinos in Oklahoma, there are plenty of opportunities to gamble in the area, however many of these are small, slot-only joints in non-descript buildings and aren’t really destination casinos.

 As such, this article only covers casinos very close to Tulsa, and not the many surrounding Indian casinos with longer drives, such as those 40 or miles away in Okmulgee, Hominy, Bartlesville, or ones like the Stone Wolf Casino in Pawnee, 47 miles to the west.

 (The Black star is the River Spirit Casino.
 Purple is the Hard Rock Casino, while Orange represents the Osage Casino Tulsa)

 River Spirit Casino Tulsa

 Located 10.5 miles south of downtown, the River Spirit is a flashy, contemporary casino/resort situated right on the banks of the Arkansas River.
-Attached, (and under the same roof), is the newly-opened Margaritaville Casino.
+Attached, (and under the same roof), is the Margaritaville Casino.

 River Spirit is not only like a real Las Vegas casino, it’s larger than most Las Vegas Casinos.

-Between the main casino, and the new 46,000 square foot Margaritaville Casino, River Spirit has a combined 3,387 slot machines/video poker machines, 32 table games, and a 12 table poker room, making for a total of 136,800 square feet of gaming space alone.
+Between the main casino, and the newer 46,000 square foot Margaritaville Casino, River Spirit has a combined 3,387 slot machines/video poker machines, 32 table games, and a 12 table poker room, making for a total of 136,800 square feet of gaming space alone.